Within This Page

-- Minimal Visual Impact: The surface parking lot should not dominate the building site.
-Through a combination of planning, architectural, and landscaping elements, the visual impact on the surrounding streets and developments can be minimized.
+- Visual Impact: The surface parking lot should not dominate the building site.
+Through a combination of planning, architectural, and landscaping elements, the visual impact on the surrounding streets and developments can be minimized or enhanced.
 For example, surface parking is generally located to the rear or side of the building and away from the street or street intersections, while providing direct pedestrian access to the buildings.
 Note that textures, patterns, and colors are encouraged in the design of surface parking in order to provide breaks in large monolithic areas of pavement and distinguish between pedestrian and vehicular movement within the parking area.

 - Signage and Wayfinding: Signage should indicate all major internal pedestrian access points as well as external major roads and buildings.
 In surface parking lots, pavement markings are reflective paint and traffic control signage is usually reflective metal with minimum 5" high letters.
 The Manual on Uniform Traffic Control Devices for Streets and Highways (ANSI D 6.1e) provides guidance on pavement marking and signage.

 - Lighting: Lighting is used to provide security and access within the parking area at night.
 The lighting design should prevent off-site lighting and night sky pollution.
-Meeting or providing lower light levels and uniformity ratios than those recommended by the Illuminating Engineering Society of America are recommended.
+Meeting or providing lower light levels and uniformity ratios than those recommended by the Illuminating Engineering Society are recommended.
 Strategies include: parking lot light fixtures that use fixture cutoffs and/or are optically controlled for light spillover and glare beyond the boundary of the development; and outdoor fixtures that are oriented and shielded to prevent direct illumination above the horizontal surface passing through the fixture.
 Outdoor lighting should be energy efficient, metal halide/high pressure sodium/or similar sources.

 The following diagram is representative of typical tenant plans.